 Option 2: Create a Mobile-Friendly Church Website

 This option opens a can of worms because EVERY church should consider having a mobile-friendly website no matter what.
 I use this example within this discussion of church bulletins because your church can have a helpful church website with current events and information posted and a mobile-friendly interface that can be used effectively for bulletin-type information such as: sermon notes, current events, online registration, giving information, and much more.
 If your site is running on WordPress, WP Touch is a great free plugin to make your site more mobile-friendly.
 Better yet, use a content management solution (that’s fancy speak for church website software) that is natively responsive.
 This means it will scale to whatever device the user is using.

 While YouVersion Live does not take the place of a good mobile-friendly church website (nor should it), it can be a great tool for attenders to engage with during church services.
 It’s free for churches to use and can be a great way for folks to follow the sermon outline and take notes within the YouVersion app on their phones.

 Users can follow along with message outlines and take notes, read related Bible verses and click through to the expanded passage, vote on a poll and see the results live, ask questions anonymously, give, request prayer, and take it all home with you on your phone.
 It works well on any web-enabled phone, tablet, or computer with internet connection.

 With nearly 300 million users, there’s a good chance that the majority of your congregation is already familiar with YouVersion (if you search ‘Bible’ in iTunes or Google Play, it’s the first result with a brown Bible icon that says, ‘Holy Bible’).

 Option 4: Build a Church App

 I’m curious.
-If you’re reading this, do you still create a print bulletin each week at your church, or having you chosen any of the options in my list above yet?
+If you’re reading this, do you still create a print bulletin each week at your church, or have you chosen any of the options in my list above yet?